gramps-project/flatpak/README.md

 Dependencies added to the flatpak
 - orjson
-- osmgpsmap with its own dependencies
+- osmgpsmap with its libsoup dependency
-- graphviz
+- graphviz and pygraphviz
 - PyICU
 - ghostscript
 - gspell